rghossi/Vote4Real/README.md

 It was built using Node, MongoDB, React, Express and facebook authentication.

+## Basic/required Features

+* As an authenticated user, I can keep my polls and come back later to access them.
+* As an authenticated user, I can share my polls with my friends.
+* As an authenticated user, I can see the aggregate results of my polls.
+* As an authenticated user, I can delete polls that I decide I don't want anymore.
+* As an authenticated user, I can create a poll with any number of possible items.
+* As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
+* As an unauthenticated or authenticated user, I can see the results of polls in chart form.
+* As an authenticated user, if I don't like the options on a poll, I can create a new option.

 ## Pre Running Instructions

 In order to use facebook authentication, you have to create a new app at [Facebook Developers](https://developers.facebook.com/docs/apps/register).